morkai/envis.walkner.pl/README.md

 ## Installation

-1. Grant write permissions to `_files_/` directory and everything in in.
+1. Grant write permissions to `_files_/` directory and everything in it.
 2. Create a new MySQL database and import the `structure.sql` file into it.
 3. Create a super user: